Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 * __Viable__: Why is everyone forgetting that the V in MVP is viable.
 It is nice to be fast, but if it's crap ...
 * __Minimum__: One of the hardest parts, you have to come up with the least number of features in order to stay reliable.

-MVP is built on a serie of iterations that we call "build-measure-learn".
+An MVP is built on a series of iterations that we call "build-measure-learn".

 <figure class="extent">
     <img src="mvp-metaphor.jpg" data-zoomable />